East Campus 5 (EC5)

 French proficiency is not a requirement for enrolling in the MPS program.
 However, some federal public servant positions do require candidates to be bilingual.
 The MPS program includes an optional course for students to strengthen your French language skills.

 Yes, we do consider international applicants, but it’s important that you understand the program content is specifically focused on Canadian systems and functions of government.
-Furthermore, it is very challenging for international students to get a government co-op position and it is not possible to obtain a MPS Co-op degree without this experience.
-In addition, note that some jobs in government (including co-op jobs) require excellent communication skills in one of Canada's official languages, English and French.
+Furthermore, it is very challenging for international students to get a government co-operative education position and it is not possible to obtain a MPS Co-operative Education degree without this experience.
+In addition, note that some jobs in government (including co-operative education jobs) require excellent communication skills in one of Canada's official languages, English and French.